 A municipal district (M.D., also called a county) is a government form in rural areas of the province.
 It includes farmlands as well as unincorporated communities such as hamlets and rural residential subdivisions.
 The council consists of one councillor per ward, one of whom is elected by council as reeve.
 Presently, the number of wards varies from four to 11, with the most common being seven.
 As of May 2015, there were 64 Municipal Districts with approximately 440 elected municipal district officials.
-To learn more about Municipal Districts visit, the Alberta Association of Municipal Districts and Counties website.
+To learn more about municipal districts visit, the Rural Municipalities of Alberta.

 The council of a municipal district or specialized municipality can designate an unincorporated community that is within its boundaries to be a hamlet.
 A community can be a hamlet if it consists of five or more dwellings, has a generally accepted boundary and name, and contains land that is used for non-residential purposes.

 The Province, through Alberta Municipal Affairs (or Alberta Environment and Parks for Kananaskis Improvement District), is responsible for all functions of local government in the improvement districts, including the levy and collection of taxes.